houseofback/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 ### 1. Create an Amazon DynamoDB Table

 Use the Amazon DynamoDB console to create a new DynamoDB table.
-Call your table `Rides` and give it a partition key called `RideId` with type String.
+Call your table `Rides-firstname-lastname` and give it a partition key called `RideId` with type String.
 The table name and partition key are case sensitive.
 Make sure you use the exact IDs provided.
 Use the defaults for all other settings.

 After you've created the table, note the ARN for use in the next step.